ascend-io/ascend-community/ottos_expeditions/README.md

 ### 1. Overview
 In this flow, you'll work with gear data to analyze how out gear holds up on various trips.
 We'll also implement data quality checks to ensure the accuracy of our data.
 We definitely don't want to take any risks with our gear!

+We'll be learning about the following concepts:
+  1. How to write basic data quality tests in Ascend
+  2. How to build an Ascend project with a previously working build

-To start open the `flows/2-gear_durability_analysis` folder in the File Explorer on the left.
+To start, open the `flows/2-gear_durability_analysis` folder in the File Explorer on the left.

 - **Data Sources**:
   - `data/expeditions.csv`